Nyhavn 51: 20th century

 Høg-Petersen married the Swedish-born dancer, singer and composer Eva Eklund.
 She inherited the restaurant after her husband in 1962.
 She turned it into one of the most popular places in Nyhavn.
 It was known for its live music.

 Architecture

 The building is constructed with three storeys over a walk-out basement and is just three bays wide.
-The facade is crowned by a two-bay habled wall dormer.
+The facade is crowned by a two-bay gabled wall dormer.
 Above the door is a painted stone relief depicting a lamb.
 The property was formerly known as Lammet (The Lamb) and the sign was used for identification in a time when house numbers had still not been introduced.
 The letters are the initials of the builder Henrich Lambertsen Engel and his wife Karen Nielsdatter Holm.

 Today

 The property is owned by E/F Nyhavn 51.
 The building is now home to the pizzeria La Sirene.